Michaelcho1201/ECS299-michael-cho/README.md

     - MAY  PLAN TO UPDATE THIS TO ASK FOR AN INPUT TEAM WITH LEGALITY CHECKS.
 - `battle_state.py`
     - Currently only handes single battles.
     - MAY PLAN TO UPDATE THIS TO HANDLE DOUBLE BATTLES.
+    -
+  -`battle_loop.py`
+    -controls the turn of the battle, printing out relevant information -`llm_battle_controller.py`
+    - controls the AI aspect of the battle -`game_loop.py'
+    -contols the battle and wins, asking if player wants ot play again or not. if yes begins new battle.
+  -`type_chart.py`
+    - self explainatory. contains the current type chart with supereffective, not really effective, and regular effective with basic damage calculations including       for dual types
+  -`move_analysis.py`
+    - determines which moves are supereffective per active pokemon that the ai can use.
 ## How Difficulty Works CURRENTLY

 If the player wins, the difficulty increases.